Generic Name: beclomethasone inhalation (be kloe METH a sone)

 Common side effects may include:

 runny nose, sinus pain, irritation in your nose.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with beclomethasone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.
+Other drugs may interact with beclomethasone inhalation, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Qvar (beclomethasone)